pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 ---
 title: "Hierarchical Config: The Interim Solution"
-date: 2022-03-10T10:00:00Z
+date: 2022-03-15T10:00:00Z
 draft: false
-meta_desc: In this article, we deploy k3s and use the Command package to retrieve our kubeconfig from the virtual-machine and create a Kubernetes provider
+meta_desc: In this aritcle, Rawkode takes a look at how he'd manage project and organizational configuration for Pulumi programs.
 meta_image: meta.png
 authors: ["david-flanagan"]
 tags: ["config"]